valekll/WizardVRGame/README.md

 You are free to interact in real time with anyone in game including shooting them with fireballs and blocking with intercepting blocks.

-Demo videos of the game can be found in the Demo directory.
+A demo video of the game can be found in the Demo directory.